While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 - The costs of staging your home

-Even if you have no plans to sell anytime soon, try to keep track of money you put into your home, particularly if you're going through any major remodeling or renovations.
+Even if you have no plans to sell soon, try to keep track of money you invest in your home, particularly major remodeling or renovations.

 Be aware that gain from the sale or exchange of a principal residence allocated to periods of nonqualified use (such as use as a second home, vacation home, or rental property) is not excluded from gross income and you may only be allowed to claim a portion of the exclusion.7 The portion of gain from the sale of property attributable to depreciation after May 6, 1997, is not eligible for the exclusion.8